NLESC-JCER/cpp2wasm/README.md

 }
 ```

-Where `nlohmann/json.hpp` is a JSON serialization/unserialization C++ header only library to convert a JSON string to and from a data type.
+Where `nlohmann/json.hpp` is a JSON serialization/unserialization C++ header-only
+library to convert a JSON string to and from a data type.

 This can be compiled with